svmr2021/svmr2021/README.md

-- 👋 Hi, I’m @svmr2021
+- 👋 Hi, I’m Saidamir!
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Django/Vue.Js
-- 📫 How to reach me - @saedamer - telegram, saidami2015@gmail.com - gmail
+- 📫 How to reach me - @saedamer - telegram, saidamir2020t@gmail.com - gmail

 <!---
 svmr2021/svmr2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.